wangqian1992511/LeetCode/219 Contains Duplicate II/readme.txt

-001.cpp (56ms):
+001.cpp (28ms):

-Use three hash tables, tot for recording the times of apperance, one for recording the first apperance, and two for recording the second appearance.
+001.py(56ms):

+Use a set the maintain the element in a window with the length of "k".